How does Exodus store and use my data?

 Exodus has gone to great lengths to ensure your data and transactions are protected and remain private for your eyes only.
 Although your private keys never leave your computer or mobile device, Exodus takes extra steps to safeguard even the simplest things like your settings, currency preferences, theme choices, background color, etc. along with your transaction and exchange information.
 Because this information is personal to you and not stored on a public blockchain, Exodus encrypts this data with a password, only known to you, to keep this information private and secure even when using Exodus across multiple devices.

 The first component of this protection is the secure encryption of your metadata.
-A key derived from your recovery phrase is used to encrypt your backup metadata.
-This means the only way to decrypt this data is if someone knows your recovery phrase, at which point, you probably have bigger problems to deal with!
+A key derived from your secret recovery phrase is used to encrypt your backup metadata.
+This means the only way to decrypt this data is if someone knows your secret recovery phrase, at which point, you probably have bigger problems to deal with!

 Exodus goes one step further to obscure and protect your data by making all data files used to sync your account between devices the same relative size so even a casual observer with access to this data could not sniff out differences by comparing unique file sizes.
 Another way to think of this is to imagine millions of securely locked files, all with passwords only known to individuals, and then all of them wrapped in the exact same square brown box tossed into a large bin.
 Not only would anyone finding this data not be able to open and access this information, but they also would not know even where to start to determine what specific brown box belongs to who.

 Even further, similar to a public blockchain like Bitcoin, this data is not directly bundled with any personal names that can easily link transactions to individual users.